-- 40.1 The delay will be kept as short as possible and as soon as a resumption time is known teams will be informed via the timing monitors where possible, in all cases at least five minutes warning will be given. - 40.2 Signals will be shown five minutes, three minutes, one minute and fifteen seconds (or as directed by SCCA Pro Racing) before the resumption. - 40.3 At the five-minute point any cars between the safety car and the leader must be prepared to be waived by the safety car and complete a further lap, without overtaking, and join the line of cars behind the safety car. - 40.4 When the one-minute signal is shown, engines should be started and all team personnel must leave the grid by the time the fifteen second signal is given taking all equipment with them.
-If any driver needs assistance after the fifteen second signal he must raise his arm and, when the remainder of the cars able to do so have left the grid, marshals will be instructed to push the car into the pit lane.
-In this case, marshals with yellow flags will stand beside any car (or cars) concerned to warn drivers behind. - 40.5 The race will be resumed behind the safety car.
-The safety car will enter the pits after one lap unless: - a) The race is being resumed in wet conditions and the Race Director deems more than one lap necessary, in which case see Article 38.14. - b) All cars are not yet in a line behind the safety car. - c) Team personnel are still clearing the grid. - d) A further incident occurs necessitating another intervention. - 40.6 Overtaking behind the safety car is only permitted if: - a) A car is delayed when leaving the grid and cars behind cannot avoid passing it without unduly delaying the remainder of the field, or - b) There is more than one car starting from the pit lane and one of them is unduly delayed.
+- 40.1 The delay will be kept as short as possible and as soon as a resumption time is known teams will be informed via the timing monitors where possible, or on the Series radio frequency - 40.2 Signals will be shown, if time allows, three minutes, one minute and fifteen seconds (or as directed by SCCA Pro Racing) before the resumption. - 40.3 Cars will be gridded for the re-start according to their position on the last fully scored lap. - 40.4 When the one-minute signal is shown, engines should be started and all team personnel must leave the grid by the time the fifteen second signal is given taking all equipment with them.
+If any driver needs assistance after the fifteen second signal he must raise his arm and, when the remainder of the cars able to do so have left the grid, marshals will be instructed to push the car into the pit lane. - 40.5 The race will be resumed behind the safety car.
+The safety car will enter the pits after one lap - a) The race is being resumed in wet conditions and the Race Director deems more than one lap necessary, in which case see Article 38.14. - b) All cars are not yet in a line behind the safety car. - c) Team personnel are still clearing the grid. - d) A further incident occurs necessitating another intervention. - 40.6 Overtaking behind the safety car is only permitted if: - a) A car is delayed when leaving the grid and cars behind cannot avoid passing it without unduly delaying the remainder of the field, or - b) There is more than one car starting from the pit lane and one of them is unduly delayed.